keymapperorg/KeyMapper/docs/quick-start.md

 ### Setting the action(s)

 Next, it's time to choose an action.
-If you have a high-resolution display, you will see the ADD ACTION button at the bottom of the screen (pictured left).
-Otherwise, tap the ACTIONS tab at the top of the screen (pictured right).
+If you have a high-resolution display, you will see the 'Add action' button at the bottom of the screen (pictured left).
+Otherwise, tap the 'Actions' tab at the top of the screen (pictured right).

 ![](images/hg-keymap-1.png) ![](images/hg-keymap-2-light.png)

-Tap the ADD ACTION button at the bottom of this screen.
+Tap the 'Add action' button at the bottom of this screen.
 The action selection screen will open.
 Here you can choose from a wide variety of actions.
 Swipe left and right to change category, and scroll up and down the list until you find the action you want to add.
 Below is a table of the different kinds of actions you can choose from in each tab.

 Tab | Description |
 |-|-|